codefresh-io/docs.codefresh.io/_docs/learn-by-example/nodejs/react.md

 This docker build does the following:

-1. Starts from the Node/Yarn image
+1. starts from the Node/Yarn image,
-1. Copies the dependencies inside the container
+1. copies the dependencies inside the container,
-1. Copies the source code and creates all static files
+1. copies the source code and creates all static files,
-1. Discards the Node.js image with all the Javascript libraries.
+1. discards the Node.js image with all the Javascript libraries, and
-1. Starts again from the nginx image and copies **static build result** created before
+1. starts again from the nginx image and copies **static build result** created before.

 The resulting is very small, as it contains only packaged/minified files.